 The National Assembly was disbanded in 1991.

-The Temporary Provisions Against the Communist Rebellion was nullified in 1991.
+The Temporary Provisions Against the Communist Rebellion were nullified in 1991.

-All of this allowed for a free and democratic election where each Taiwanese is able to cast their own ballot.
-In 1996, the first true democratic election was held and President Lee was re-elected for his final term in office.
+These changes enabled a free and democratic election in which the Taiwanese people could cast their own ballots.
+In 1996, Taiwan held its first true democratic election, and President Lee was re-elected for his final term in office.